 Figure 82.
-SNR and THD Performance vs. $f{ADC}$ and SPGA Bias Setting with RxPGA = 0 dB, $f{IN}$ = 10 MHz, LPF set to 26 MHz, and AIN = -1 dBFS
+SNR and THD Performance vs. $f{ADC}$ and SPGA Bias Setting with RxPGA = 0 dB, $f{IN} = 10$ MHz.
+AIN = -1 dBFS

 The ADC is based on a pipeline architecture with each stage consisting of a switched capacitor amplifier.
 Therefore, its performance vs. bias level is mostly dependent on the sample rate.
-Figure 83 shows how the typical current consumption seen at AVDD (Pins 35 and 40) varies as a function of Bits (2:0) and sample rate, while the remaining bits are maintained at the default setting of 0.
+Figure 83 shows how the typical current consumption seen at AVDD (Pin 35 and Pin 40) varies as a function of Bits (2:0) and sample rate, while the remaining bits are maintained at the default setting of 0.
 Setting Bit 4 or Register 0x07 corresponds to the 011 setting, and the settings of 101 and 111 result in higher current consumption.
 Figure 84 shows how the SNR and THD performance are affected for a 10 MHz sine wave input for the lower power settings as the ADC sample rate is swept from 20 MHz to 80 MHz.